omio-labs/kubernetes-ingressify/README.md

 ```
 # ingress.cfg
-kubeconfig: <path to kubeconfig, leave it empty for in-cluster implementations>
+kubeconfig: <path to kubeconfig, leave it empty for in-cluster authentication>
-in-template: <path to template, context provided to template will be documented, defaults to ingress.template>
+in-template: <path to template, context provided to template will be documented, defaults to ingress.cfg.tpl>
-out-file: <path to output file, defaults to ingress.out>
+out-file: <path to output file, defaults to ingress.cfg>
 hooks:
   post-render: <path to script that will be called after template is rendered, e.g. reload nginx/haproxy/etc>
 ```